 II.
-Program Requirements 6

-IDST B297 Interdisciplinary Research Methods (45 hours of coursework and completic on or near-completio n

-of General Studies requirements)

-IDST B497 Seminar in Interdisciplinary Studies among the Disciplines (prerequisit te: Senior standing i n

-Interdisciplinary Studies)

-A minimum of 36 hours of 300/400 level coursework in two or more disciplines, as proposed and approved in IDST B297 as the student's own interdisciplinary curriculum.
-Acceptance into the program requires 45 or more college credits and completion of all General Studies requirements.
-No course submitted in fulfillment of the general education requirements may be included in the major or field requirements, and all IDST major courses must have a grade of "C" or better.
-A grade of "D" or better is allowed for major courses outside of the IDST discipline.

-IDST B397: Readings in Philosophy may be taken for major credit and is recommended as a foundational study for interdisciplinary programs.
-In order to major in Interdisciplinary Studies, a student must expect to concentrate primarily in the humanities and social sciences.
+Progr am Requirements 6 IDST B297 Interdisciplinary Research Methods (45 hours of coursework and completion of General Studies requirements) • IDST B497 Seminar in Interdisciplinary Studies among the Disciplines (prerequisite: Interdisciplinary Studies) III.
+Majo or Requirements 36 A minimum of 36 hours of 300/400 level coursework in two or more disciplines, as propin IDST B297 as the student's own interdisciplinary curriculum.
+Acceptance into the propin more college credits and completion of all General Studies requirements.
+No course subject the general education requirements may be included in the major or field requirements courses must have a grade of "C" or better.
+A grade of "D" or better is allowed for major the IDST discipline. gram requires 45 or mitted in fulfillment s, and all IDST major IDST B397: Readings in Philosophy may be taken for major credit and is recommended as a for interdisciplinary programs.
+In order to major in Interdisciplinary Studies, a stude concentrate primarily in the humanities and social sciences. • IV.
+Field A group of courses consisting of 18 hours of 300/400 level coursework in a single discipline of an approved Minor.
+V. Electi ives .
+16-26

-IV.
-Field Requirements

-A group of courses consisting of 18 hours of 300/400 level coursework in a single discipli of an approved Minor. ne OR the completion

-V. Electives 16-26